Computational Pathology: A Survey Review and The Way Forward: Model Learning for CPath

 \subsection{Multi-Task Learning}

-We define multi-task networks as individual models predicting for multiple tasks at once, as defined in Section \ref{sec:application}.
-For example, this could be a single model that is trained to perform classification and segmentation simultaneously.
-Multi-task representation learning can be beneficial over independent task learning because sharing representations between related tasks can create more generalizable representations and encourage the task heads to make logically consistent predictions.
-This type of model, however, is uncommon in CoPath, as it requires annotating multiple tasks for each image--only a few works use multi-task based networks \cite{280,332,241,288,312,370,feng2021mutual}.
-We discuss a few of these papers in further detail below.
+Multi-task models are individual models predicting for multiple tasks at once (e.g. classification and segmentation), as defined in Section \ref{sec:application}.
+Multi-task learning (MTL) can be beneficial over independent task learning because sharing representations between related tasks can create more generalizable representations and encourage the task heads to make logically consistent predictions.
+This type of model, however, is uncommon in CPath, as it requires annotating multiple tasks for each image \cite{280,332,241,288,312,370,feng2021mutual}.
+We discuss some of these papers in further detail below.